hpcleuven/VscDocumentation/source/brussel/tier1_sofia.rst

 .. important::

    **sofia** is currently in **pilot phase**.
-No starting grants or full project grants will be issued.
 The VUB-HPC team is working hard to make it production-ready.
-If all goes well, the cluster will be open for starting grant applications by May 2026, and for full project applications by June 2026.
+If all goes well, the cluster will be open for full project applications by June 1, 2026.
+Please contact :ref:`Tier-1 support <sofia_help>` if you would like access to run benchmarks in preparation for the June 1 application cutoff.

 **sofia** is the 4th VSC Tier-1 cluster, following *muk* (hosted by HPC-UGent, 2012-2016), *BrENIAC* (hosted by HPC-Leuven, 2016-2022) and *Hortense* (hosted by HPC-Ugent, 2021-2027).